redwoodjs/redwoodjs-com-archive/docs/cells.md

 <!-- In development, we have it so that errors blanket the page.
 In production, failed cells won't break your app, they'll just be empty divs... -->

-In this example we use the `errorCode` to conditionally render the error heading title and we also use it for our translation string.
+In this example, we use the `errorCode` to conditionally render the error heading title, and we also use it for our translation string.
 ```jsx
 export const Failure = ({ error, errorCode }: CellFailureProps) => {
   const { t } = useTranslation()